YuriLeonel/SortedMatrix/README.md

 # SortedMatrix
-Practice exercise of Sorted Matrix in python
+Practing exercise of Sorted Matrix in python